Cirugía minimamente invasiva

 In our group B patients, anesthetic administration

-may have led to early improvement in pain, as most patients
+may have led to early improvement in pain, as most patients with an

-stability or mild worsening of pain in the subsequent 2
+worsening of pain in the subsequent 2 weeks, and 3) a second

-weeks, and 3) a second improvement phase in the space of 6–8
+improvement phase in the space of 6–8 weeks.
+The initial phase of

-less evident in group A patients in whom symptoms improved
+immediate pain relief was much less evident in group A patients in

 Comparison of our results with those of other

-percutaneous treatments for disk herniation indicates that
+percutaneous treatments for disk herniation indicates that the

-respectively) and hence premedication is not required;
+and hence premedication is not required; discomfort after treatment

-discomfort after treatment and recommended bed rest are 2–3
+and recommended bed rest are 2–3 days compared with the 1–2 weeks

-infectious complications (25).
+the risk of infectious complications (25).

 The patients in our series who failed to benefit

 from oxygen-ozone therapy subsequently underwent surgery.
-In
+In all

-negative effect on the surgical procedure.
-The complications
+the surgical procedure.
+The complications we encountered in two of

-we encountered in two of our group B patients are thought to
+our group B patients are thought to have been caused by the

-have been caused by the periganglionic injection of
+periganglionic injection of anesthetic.

-Conclusion |
+Conclusion

-References |
+References

 - Eckel TS.
 Advances in